brooklynrail/brooklynrail-platform/content/events/2020/07/pen-brush.md

       for the Handwerker Gallery (Ithaca College) and held the position of Ithaca College Student Curator and Student Assistant for the Art History Department."
-  - person: lola-flash
-    event_bio: "Lola Flash uses photography to challenge stereotypes and offer new ways of seeing that transcend and interrogate gender, sexual, and racial norms.
-Flash works primarily in portraiture with a 4x5 film camera, engaging those who are often deemed invisible.
-In 2008, she was a resident at Lightwork.
-Most recently, Flash was awarded an Art Matters grant, which allowed her to further two projects, in Brazil and London.
-Flash has work included in important public collections such as the Victoria and Albert Museum in London.
-Her work is featured in the publication Posing Beauty, edited by Deb Willis, currently on exhibit across the US, and she is in the current award-winning film “Through A Lens Darkly”. "
   - person: nick-bennett
     event_bio: Nick Bennett is the Curatorial Assistant and Publisher’s Assistant at the Brooklyn Rail.